OlgaGusarenko/my-portfolio/docs/soap-vs-rest.rst

 choose when to use REST or SOAP web services.

 SOAP and REST are two of the most common API paradigms to consider when formulating the API delivery strategy.
 SOAP is a protocol, and REST is an architectural style.
 Both technologies have their advantages and disadvantages and can better fit different scenarios.
 Deciding one over the other can be surprisingly difficult and depends on the application requirements, environment, programming language, and other factors.

 Before you do a deep dive into the key differences between REST and SOAP, we suggest that you get acquanted with each of this technology.

-What is SOAP?
+SOAP overview
 =============

 SOAP (Simple Object Access Protocol) is a messaging protocol specification for